Written CairoVolt Warranty Delivery Within Egypt

 Does iPhone 17 Pro Max actually benefit from a 100W power bank?▼

-No, iPhone 17 Pro Max caps charging internally at 30W regardless of the power source.
-A 30W and 165W power bank deliver the exact same speed (20 minutes from 0 to 50%).
+No, iPhone 17 Pro Max caps charging internally at around 40W regardless of the power source.
+A 45W and 165W power bank deliver the exact same speed (about 20 minutes from 0 to 50%).
 Real benefit from 100W+ only appears when charging a laptop, 3 devices simultaneously, or when recharging the power bank itself fast.

 What is the difference between 100W input and 100W output?▼

 Output is the power flowing from the power bank to your devices.
 Input is the speed at which the power bank itself recharges.
 A 100W output power bank may only have 30W input — meaning it outputs fast but needs 5+ hours to refill.
-Anker Prime 165W supports 100W input — refilling from 0 to 80% in just 35 minutes.
+Anker Prime 165W supports 100W input — refilling from 0 to 80% in about 1.5 hours (full charge in about 2 hours).

 Can I take a 25,000mAh power bank on a plane?▼